-7. BACHELOR OF HEALTH SCIENCES: DENTAL TECHNOLOGY (BHDNTI)
+6. BACHELOR OF HEALTH SCIENCES: DENTAL TECHNOLOGY (BHSDTI)

-A Bachelor of Health Sciences Degree in Dental Technology enables successful students to become registered (SADTC) laboratory owners with the South African Dental Technicians Council (SADTC).
-A final practical assessment is conducted, in the concluding year of the programme, which, if completed successfully, enables the qualified student to register with the SADTC.
-All subjects do not have a final examination.
+A Bachelor of Health Sciences Degree in Dental Technology enables successful students to become registered with the South African Dental Technicians Council (SADTC) as Dental Technicians.
+All modules do not have a final examination as they are assessed through Continuoas Assessment.
 Students are encouraged to work steadily through the period of registration in order to achieve the highest results possible.
-Assessment details are listed under each subject at the back of this handbook.
-Moderation follows the DUT requirements.
+Assessment details are listed under each module at the back of this handbook.
+Moderation follows the DUT requirements as reflected in the Examination Procedure and the Assessment Policy.

-7.2.1.
-Minimum Admission Requirements
+6.2.
+I Minimum Admission Requirements

-In addition to Rule G7 the minimum entrance requirement is a National Senior Certificate (NSC) or a Senior Certificate (SC) or a National Certificate (Vocational) NC (V) that is valid for entry into a Bachelor's Degree and must include the following subjects at the stated minimum weightings below.
+In addition to Rule G7 of the General Handbook the minimum entrance requirement is a National Senior Certificate (NSC) or a Senior Certificate (SC) or a National Certificate (Vocational) NC (V) that is valid for entry into a Bachelor's Degree and must include the following subjects at the stated minimum ratings below.